eye-division/rosa-prod-site/_projects/multi-camera-phonetablet-live-and-recorded-filming-fo-social-media.md

 past: false
 description: >-
-  Our media coverage of arts events offers a very contemporary opportunity to publish our own video content live, using phones, tablets and mobile software technologies.
+  Our media coverage of arts events offers a very contemporary opportunity to publish  video content of our own arts and outdoor events live, using phones, tablets and mobile software technologies.
 We also work with arts partners and live events producers to provide live and recorded multi camera or single camera coverage of events
 project_date: 2016-07-01 00:00:00
 project_to_date: 2018-10-16 00:00:00
 main_image_path: /uploads/film 1 IMG_4691.JPG